BIOP/qupath-extension-cellpose/README.md

                 .epochs(500)              // Optional: will default to 500
                 .learningRate(0.2)        // Optional: Will default to 0.2
                 .batchSize(8)             // Optional: Will default to 8
-                .modelDirectory(new File("My/location")) // Optional place to store resulting model.
+                .useGPU()                 // Optional: Use the GPU if configured, defaults to CPU only .modelDirectory(new File("My/location")) // Optional place to store resulting model.
 Will default to QuPath project root, and make a 'models' folder
                 .build()